 From simple things such as watching television or making calls to complex tasks like getting directions and making airline reservations, the technological revolution changes everything.
-Yet, when it comes to parking enforcement, many towns and cities continue to rely on old and outdated parking management solutions.
+Yet, when it comes to improving and increasing parking enforcement, many towns and cities continue to rely on old and outdated parking management solutions.
 Herein lies both the problem and the solution.

 Why Parking Enforcement Matters